humdrum-tools/humdrum-documentation/guide/ch13/index.md

 ```

 Note that the use of **grep** here is essential in order to eliminate
 barlines.
-The **timebase** command resets itself with each barline, so
+The <span class="tool">timebase</span> command resets itself with each barline, so
 time-base durations are calculated from the beginning of the bar.
 When
-barlines are eliminated, **timebase** cannot synchronize to the
+barlines are eliminated, <span class="tool">timebase</span> cannot synchronize to the
 beginning of each bar and so simply floats along at the fixed time-base.